Rebecca White discusses how we engage with companies on diversity and inclusion.

-	- We also push for improvements in diversity and inclusion-related disclosures and strategies.
+- We also push for improvements in diversity and inclusion-related disclosures and strategies

 It is now widely understood that diverse groups make better decisions because they are less likely to suffer from the ‘group-think’ which can lead to sub-optimal decision making.
 More recent research goes further and suggests a causal link between greater diversity and stronger financial performance where diversity is achieved at a sufficient level and is normatively accepted.1

 Diversity is a lead indicator of wider corporate culture.
 We are all aware of companies failing because the board is populated with directors unwilling, or unable, to challenge a single domineering personality.
 As investors, we may not know what goes on behind closed doors, but we still need to be able to evaluate corporate culture.
-Often, we glean insights into the effectiveness of a company’s decision-making processes and the health of its corporate culture from a combination of scrutinizing published information and, critically, via engagement meetings.
+Often, we glean insights into the effectiveness of a company’s decision-making processes and the health of its corporate culture from a combination of scrutinising published information and, critically, via engagement meetings.

 Our voting and engagement policy has two aims.
 First, we aim to encourage companies to increase the participation of women and ethnically diverse candidates at senior levels by growing and encouraging a diverse talent pipeline.
 We also aim to improve diversity and inclusion-related disclosures and strategies where a company has a diversity strategy but disclosure is limited, or where a company has an insufficiently rigorous diversity strategy.